 Buying a home through HUD can provide you with a number of incentives and rewards.
 You can get a home for you and your family for much less than what you could get from the traditional home-buying market and MLS in your area.
 You also can get financial assistance in putting money down and closing on one of the HUD homes up for auction.

-To find out if buying one of the available HUD foreclosed homes is the right choice for you, reach out to eXp Realty today.
+To find out if buying one of the available HUD foreclosed homes is the right choice for you, reach out to West USA Realty today.
 HUD-approved Carl Chapman REALTOR can explain more at length the available HUD home buying program and help you find the right HUD homes on which to bid.